 Living in this “ecological debt” cannot last forever.
 World Resources Institute estimates that 85% of the world’s forests have been cleared, degraded, or fragmented, leaving only 15% intact.
 A 2010 report from the United Nations stated, “80 percent of the world’s fish stocks for which assessment information is available are reported as fully exploited or overexploited.”
 The planet’s resources are finite, and if we continue to extract and consume at a rate greater than the Earth can replenish itself, we will eventually run out of virgin materials to extract.

-To put it simply: we are quickly depleting the Earth’s natural resources in order to create materials which are immediately thrown away.
+To put it simply: we are quickly depleting the Earth’s natural resources in order to create materials that are immediately thrown away.
 Learn more about what happens to our waste and the impacts of various waste management strategies.

 The Zero Waste Solution